-The World Health Organisation's Nurturing Care Framework underlines the importance of healthy nutrition, responsive caregiving, and opportunities to play and learn in early life for longterm economic growth and the achievement of peaceful, productive and poverty-free societies around the world.
+The World Health Organization's Nurturing Care Framework underlines the importance of healthy nutrition, responsive caregiving, and opportunities to play and learn in early life for long-term economic growth and the achievement of peaceful, productive and poverty-free societies around the world.

 One third of stunted children in the world live in India.
-This was the context set by Suchitra Rath who gave an insight into her work with Indian NGO, Ekjut.
-She explained how community-based an strategies of participatory groups and home visits to mothers can growth.
-The results children's showed that where improve interventions had been implemented there was a small improvement in stunting, more infants survived until 12 months, fewer children were underweight at 18 months and more caregivers washed their hands before feeding children.
+This was the context set by Suchitra Rath, who gave an insight into her work with an Indian NGO, Ekjut.
+She explained how community-based strategies of participatory groups and home visits to mothers can improve children's growth.
+The results of this work showed that where interventions had been implemented, there was a small improvement in stunting, more infants survived until 12 months, fewer children were underweight at 18 months, and more caregivers washed their hands before feeding children.
 Though the interventions proved beneficial to children's diets, weight and ultimately their survival, Suchitra acknowledged that more intense efforts are required to reduce stunting significantly.
-For example, she described how impacts could be made by addressing challenges such as the low age of mothers at their first pregnancy, maternal under-nutrition, infections in the postnatal period, and families' financial barriers to improving children's diets.
+For example, she described how impacts could be made by addressing challenges such as the low age of mothers at their first pregnancy, maternal under-nutrition, infections in the post-natal period, and families' financial barriers to improving children's diets.

 Marie Williams introduced her research into how play areas that are co-designed by children can enable them to thrive.
 Play is recognised as a fundamental requirement for childhood development and a right for all children.
 However, in rural and urban communities across the world, children repeatedly lack access to engaging and inclusive play areas.
-Marie's research focuses on understanding the users (children) and their cultural contexts, how they interact with the environment and their behaviour patterns.
-She explained that by involving children in the design process their overall playing experience can be improved and made more inclusive.

-She gave examples of this process in action the UK and sub-Saharan Africa, where Marie has worked with her social enterprise, Dream Networks
+Marie's research focuses on understanding the users (children) and their cultural contexts, how they interact with the environment as well as their behaviour patterns.
+She explained that by involving children in the design process, their overall playing experience can be improved and made more inclusive.
+Her presentation illustrated this process in action across the UK and sub-Saharan Africa, where Marie has worked with her social enterprise, Dream Networks.

 'Can we measure love?' was the question posed by the final speaker, Rob Hughes, a Senior Fellow at the Children's Investment Fund Foundation.
-Responsive caregiving is a crucial part of brain development and recent research is enabling us to better understand and describe the mechanisms through which poverty and deprivation can impact growing babies' and toddlers' brains.
-Increasingly, new tools are being developed to measure, in near real time, what matters (or at least good proxies) in early childhood.
-For example, Rob questioned if a 'fit bit' or thermometer for care could be developed to measure what matters in near real time using machine learning.
+Responsive caregiving is a crucial part of brain development and recent research is enabling us to better understand and describe the mechanisms through which poverty and deprivation can impact babies' and toddlers' brains.
+Increasingly, new tools are being developed to measure interaction, love and care between children and their caregivers in early childhood, through spatial analysis, linguistic analysis and child-centred wearables.
+For example, Rob questioned if a 'fitbit' or thermometer for care could be developed to measure what matters in near real-time using machine learning.